NAVA WAXMAN: VARIATIONS ON BROKEN LINES

 Gales Gallery - York University, Sept 21st - Oct 2nd

-Variations On Broken Lines is a site-specific multimedia installation consisting of screendance works: multi-channel projection, sound, moving-image sculpture, and objects.
-Screendance vignettes, each with different movement and temporality qualities, are projected simultaneously onto and across multiple surfaces, rendering forms, light, and gestures fleeting, ephemeral.
+Variations On Broken Lines is a site-specific multimedia installation comprising screendance work, multi-channel projection, sound, moving image sculpture, and objects.
+The installation culminated in two years of practice-based research during my MFA Graduate studies at York University.
+A series of Screendance vignettes are projected into a continuous dance.
+Each vignette with different movement and temporality qualities, are projected simultaneously onto and across multiple surfaces, rendering moving forms, light, and gestures fleeting, ephemeral.